-Booting an install image on the i386 architecture is nothing new to most people.
-If you are using the floppy disk, simply stick the floppy into your floppy drive and boot your system.
-Your install image will automatically load (assuming floppy boot is enabled in your BIOS).
-If you are planning on booting from CD, you must go into your systems BIOS and set the boot options to allow booting from CD.
-Some older BIOSs do not have this option, and you must use a floppy for booting your installation image.
+Booting an install image on the i386 PC platform is nothing new to most people.
+If you are using a floppy disk, simply insert the floppy into the floppy drive and boot the system.
+The install image will then load, provided floppy boot is enabled in your BIOS.
+If you want to boot from CD, you must go into your system's BIOS and set the boot options to allow booting from CD.
+Some older BIOSes do not have this option, and you must use a floppy for booting your installation image.
 Don't worry though; even if you boot from floppy you can still install from the CD.

-Booting sparc
+Booting sparc/sparc64

-NOTE: On the sparc64, only the sbus machines (Ultra 1, Ultra 2) are bootable from floppy.
+NOTE: On the sparc64 platform, only the SBus machines (Ultra 1, Ultra 2) are bootable from floppy.

-To boot from floppy, place your floppy disk with the OpenBSD installation image on it into your floppy drive.
-Then use the following command to boot from your floppy:
+To boot from floppy, place the floppy disk with the OpenBSD installation image on it into the floppy drive.
+Then use the following command to boot from the floppy:

-'''

 ok boot floppy

-'''

-To boot from CD-ROM, place your OpenBSD CD-ROM disk into your drive.
+To boot from CD-ROM, place the OpenBSD CD-ROM disk into the drive.
 If your Sun only has one CD-ROM drive, then just go to the boot prompt, where you can 'boot cdrom':

-'''

 ok boot cdrom

-'''